vele616/monorepo/packages/jobboard/website/content/jobs/humbly-confident-senior-full-stack-developer-ynab--bQzGr.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/ynab"
 companyWebsite: "http://www.youneedabudget.com/careers"
-summary: "YNAB wishes to hire a new humbly confident senior full stack developer.
-If you have we host on Heroku, so experience there is a bonus, but experience with AWS or other popular IAAS/PAAS is just fine, consider applying."
+summary: "YNAB wishes to hire a new Senior Full Stack Developer.
+If you have at least five years of experience building, shipping, monitoring, and maintaining SaaS apps at scale, consider applying."
 summaryBackup: "YNAB is looking for a humbly confident senior full stack developer that has experience in: #rails, #vuejs, #typescript."
-featured: 20
+featured: 16
 ---

 ## About Us and Why We’re Hiring